 Karur Vysya Bank

 Karur Vysya Bank has the distinction of paying 100 per cent and above dividend for the last 14 years.
-For the first quarter ending June 30, 2017, the bank has reported a good set of numbers.
+For the first quarter ending Sept 30, 2017, the bank did not have a very good set of numbers.

 Karur Vysya Bank: Well placed going forward